-- Modular Architecture: The Evaluation component is one of Clouditor microservices16, responsible for evaluating compliance based on assessment results.
+- Modular Architecture: The Evaluation component is one of Clouditor microservices19, responsible for evaluating compliance based on assessment results.
 This modularity allows for easier maintenance and scalability, as each microservice can be updated or scaled independently. - Compliance Evaluation: The core functionality of the Evaluation component is to assess compliance by analysing assessment results.
 It evaluates the results against controls of security catalogues, determining whether one or more metrics meet the required standards for certification. - Communication Protocols: The Evaluation component uses gRPC for high-performance communication with the Orchestrator. - Evaluation Reporting: The Evaluation component generates comments or reports that include the causes of any failing evaluation results.
-These are essential for understanding why a particular evaluation status is non-compliant and for making informed decisions. - Role-Based Access Control (RBAC): To ensure that evaluation information is selectively disclosed to users or clients based on their roles (communication with the Orchestrator), the Evaluation component implements an RBAC mechanism.
+These are essential for understanding why a particular evaluation status is non-compliant and for making informed decisions.

-16 https://github.com/clouditor/clouditor/tree/main/service/evaluation
+19 https://github.com/clouditor/clouditor/tree/main/service/evaluation